CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > {: .hazard-text .black-text .p-2 }
 > > Corruption points for Palantiri are doubled. <br>&ensp;Automatically cancels any effects that causes a player to search through or look at any portion of a play deck or a discard pile outside of the normal sequence of play.
 Discard _Bane of the Ithil-stone_ whenever a play deck is exhausted. <br>&ensp;Cannot be duplicated.
 >

- - [CRF 1 (Oct 1996) - CARD ERRATA AND RULINGS, Bane of the Ithil-stone](/original/rulings/crf-1/#bane-of-the-ithil-stone)<br>_Bane of the Ithil-stone_ will only cancel effects outside of normal play.
-It will not stop you from drawing cards when moving or discarding and drawing at the end of the turn.
-It will not stop getting cards from the sideboard.
-It will stop looking thourgh the discard piles or play decks.
-This will stop cards like _Far Sight_, _the Nazgul are Abroad_, _Lucky Search_, and _From the Pits of Angbad_.

 ---